 Tax Samaritan Takeaways For Expat Tax In UAE

 Please click on the hyperlinks below for additional takeaways for your expat tax in UAE:

-Tax Samaritan is a team of Enrolled Agents with over 25 years of experience focusing on US expat tax in UAE and throughout the world.
+Tax Samaritan is a team of Enrolled Agents with over 25 years of experience focusing on US expat tax.
 We maintain this tax blog where all articles are written by Enrolled Agents.
 Our main objective is to educate US taxpayers on their tax responsibilities and the selection of a tax professional.
-Our articles are also designed to help taxpayers looking to self prepare, providing specific tips and pitfalls to avoid.
+Our articles are also designed to help taxpayers looking to self-prepare, providing specific tips and pitfalls to avoid.

 When looking for a tax professional, choose carefully.
-We recommend that you hire a credentialed tax professional such as Tax Samaritan that is an Enrolled Agent (America’s Tax Experts) that is experienced and knowledgeable about US expat tax in UAE.
-If you are a US taxpayer overseas, we further recommend that you seek a professional who is experienced in expat tax preparation, like Tax Samaritan (most tax professionals have limited to no experience with the unique tax issues of expat taxpayers).
+We recommend that you hire a credentialed tax professional such as Tax Samaritan.
+Our CPAs and Enrolled Agents (America’s Tax Experts) are experienced and knowledgeable about US expat tax in UAE.

-Randall Brody is an enrolled agent, licensed by the US Department of the Treasury to represent taxpayers before the IRS for audits, collections and appeals and experienced with US expat tax in UAE.
-To attain the enrolled agent designation, candidates must demonstrate expertise in taxation, fulfill continuing education credits and adhere to a stringent code of ethics.
+Randall Brody is an enrolled agent, licensed by the US Department of the Treasury.
+He can represent taxpayers before the IRS for audits, collections, and appeals and experienced with US expat tax in UAE.
+To attain the enrolled agent designation, candidates must demonstrate expertise in taxation, fulfill continuing education credits, and adhere to a stringent code of ethics.